internetarchive/iaux-typescript-wc-template/README.md

 You can update the current Github Page without pushing a commit by running:
 ```
-yarn run ghpages:publish
+npm run ghpages:publish
 ```

 This build script does the following, see `package.json`:
 - `ghpages:publish`
   - This executes `ghpages:prepare` in the current branch you are currently working on
     - Note: The branch name is required so that it will not override the whole Github Pages directory
   - You can check it by navigating through the branch name files directory you set from the [step to setup `gh-pages` branch](#steps-to-setup-gh-pages)
     - You can checkout how it looks like in one of our projects here: [https://github.com/internetarchive/iaux-collection-browser/tree/gh-pages](https://github.com/internetarchive/iaux-collection-browser/tree/gh-pages)

 - `ghpages:prepare`
   - This executes `ghpages:build` that builds the project dependencies and generates `vite` build from it
   - We use [vite](https://vitejs.dev/) to bundle and generate the static assets that we host in Github Pages
     - See `vite.config.ts` related to this